 4= Camille Abily (Montpellier, Lyon) 42*

-Abily's 40th, 41st and 42nd goals (all for Lyon) were registered on 15 November, the night she not only equalled the retired Emma Byrne's competition appearance record of 77 games but also overtook former club-mate Lotta Schelin's previous best for a single team in this competition.
+Abily's 40th, 41st and 42nd goals (all for Lyon) were registered on 15 November, the night she not only equalled the retired Emma Byrne's competition appearance record of 77 games (a record she took outright versus Barcelona on 22 March) but also overtook former club-mate Lotta Schelin's previous best for a single team in this competition.
 Having helped Montpellier reach the 2005/06 semi-finals. the versatile midfielder and attacker joined Lyon for a three-year spell and returned in 2010, since when Abily has aided them to their joint-record four titles.

 4= Lotta Schelin (Lyon/Rosengård) 42